 Dominique de Menil and Jackson Hicks at the opening of The Menil Collection

 The dashing young Jackson Hicks near the start of his career.

-Milton Townsend, Julia Frankel, Jackson, Chree Boydstun at a Legacy dinner in 2011.
-Photo by Priscilla Dickson
+Milton Townsend, Julia Frankel, Jackson Hicks, Chree Boydstun at the 2011 Legacy Community Health Services event.
+(Photo by Priscilla Dickson)

 A young man and his stove in the 1905 home on the National Register of Historic Places